Wink: Asia

 In China and reportedly to some extent in India, winking to anyone other than family or a friend who a person wishes to have sex with may be seen as an offensive or at least an impolite gesture.
 This is demonstrated in the commotion caused by Sarah Palin in a number of Asian countries during the 2008 vice presidential debate, where she winked several times while debating Joe Biden.
-When Frederick Spencer Chapman was training Chinese guerillas in Malaya to shoot rifles, he found that a large proportion of them were unable to close only one eye at a time.
+When Frederick Spencer Chapman was training Chinese guerillas in Malaya to shoot rifles, he wrote that "about one man in three" was unable to close only the left eye.

 However, winking in the Indian subcontinent often has similar connotations as in the West.
 It can be used to signal an "inside" joke, a sly gesture shared between two people privately, unbeknownst to those around them, as in a social gathering.
 It can also be a naughty "come on" towards the attractive sex.